Our work of art

 Our product, ‘awa’, is a limited edition work of art intended to express the beauty of nature’s impermanence - its flavour and, beautiful and delicate bubbles are naturally created from the original ingredients of rice, water and microorganisms.
 In order to bring the beauty of nature to life, we do not take a homogeneous approach such as adding alcohol or water and using artificial enzymes or injecting additional bubbles (CO2) into the product.
 We simply bottle the sparkling sake as it is at that very fleeting moment in time.
 The fermentation world is directly related to changes in nature - weather, temperature, humidity etc. This means every batch, each moment, has its own subtle unique flavour profile and bubbly essence even though it is produced by the same ingredients and brewing process.
 You can enjoy the beauty of nature’s impermanence through our art - ‘awa’.

 With every batch purchase you will be offered a learning experience where you will be equipped with the knowledge to fully enjoy and share your limited edition bottle!
-Each batch season will have a new learning experience describing the characteristics and time-place-impermanence of the brewing process and can be viewed at any time, from anywhere, through the internet.
+A session will have a new learning experience describing the characteristics and time-place-impermanence of the brewing process and can be viewed at any time, from anywhere, through the internet.

 *It’s not a formal ‘tasting’ (of course you are welcome to drink along but it’s not required to drink 'awa' at the same time as the session - this is more learning!)